Your home inspection:

 - Scope of the inspection: The inspection service we provide is a primarily visual inspection.
 The report is the opinion of the individual inspector based upon his or her experience and knowledge of construction practices and home operation.
 The inspection report is intended to be a comprehensive overview of the primary structure of the property and is not, and should not be considered an exhaustive or detailed inspection of each system and component.
-It is our goal that our services meet or exceed the Standards of Practice for professional home inspections specified by the Professional Home and Property Inspectors of Canada, and the National Home Inspector Certification Council.
+It is our goal that our services meet or exceed the Standards of Practice for professional home inspections specified by the Canadian Association of Home and Property Inspectors, and the National Home Inspector Certification Council.

 The intent of our service is to provide you, the prospective home owner with information about homes in general, and your new home in particular.
 Any home inspection service is informational in nature and in no way a guarantee or warranty on the home or its systems and components.
 Home owner warrantees can be purchased separately and we suggest you further investigate the products available, if this is what you are looking for.

 - Standards of Practice: Extensive information about conduct, ethics and standards of practice among home inspectors is available in detail at the following websites: